microsoft/SDN/SwitchConfigExamples/Cumulus/README.md

 ### TOR Redundancy

-In order for the two TOR switches to provide the same L2 network to the Hyper-V hosts, they must have dedicated physical link directly connecting each other together.
+In order for the two TOR switches to provide the same L2 network to the Hyper-V hosts, they must have (2) dedicated physical links directly connecting each other together.
 Since inbound traffic can arrive on either TOR, but must be sent on the physical link to the host where the MAC address was learned, about 50% of the inbound traffic for the hyper-v hosts will traverse the direct connection between the hosts.

     net add bond peerlink bond slaves swp17,swp18